raisen1337/fivem-ts-boilerplate/README.md

 ```

 Every time you create a new folder/file in ```src/client``` or ```src/server``` you must restart the ```npm run watch``` command.

+For any support reach me out on Discord:
+@notraisen